National Vision (NASDAQ:EYE) Updates FY 2022 Earnings Guidance

 National Vision (NASDAQ:EYE – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $1.030-$1.100 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.320.
 The company issued revenue guidance of $2.12 billion-$2.17 billion, compared to the consensus revenue estimate of $2.22 billion.

-National Vision (NASDAQ:EYE – Get Rating) last released its quarterly earnings data on Monday, February 28th.
-The company reported $0.13 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.05) by $0.18.
+National Vision (NASDAQ:EYE – Get Rating) last posted its quarterly earnings results on Monday, February 28th.
+The company reported $0.13 earnings per share for the quarter, beating the consensus estimate of ($0.05) by $0.18.
 National Vision had a net margin of 6.17% and a return on equity of 12.87%.
-The firm had revenue of $477.90 million for the quarter, compared to analysts’ expectations of $457.47 million.
-During the same quarter in the previous year, the company earned $0.44 earnings per share.
-The company’s revenue for the quarter was down 3.8% compared to the same quarter last year.
-Equities analysts anticipate that National Vision will post 0.91 earnings per share for the current fiscal year.
+The business had revenue of $477.90 million during the quarter, compared to analysts’ expectations of $457.47 million.
+During the same quarter in the prior year, the company posted $0.44 EPS.
+The business’s revenue for the quarter was down 3.8% on a year-over-year basis.
+Sell-side analysts expect that National Vision will post 0.86 earnings per share for the current year.

-EYE has been the topic of a number of analyst reports.
-Morgan Stanley decreased their price objective on shares of National Vision from $70.00 to $65.00 and set an overweight rating on the stock in a research report on Tuesday, March 1st.
-Citigroup reduced their price target on shares of National Vision from $58.00 to $55.00 in a research report on Tuesday, March 1st.
-Wells Fargo & Company reduced their price target on shares of National Vision from $65.00 to $60.00 in a research report on Wednesday, January 5th.
-Finally, The Goldman Sachs Group reduced their price target on shares of National Vision from $48.00 to $41.00 and set a neutral rating on the stock in a research report on Tuesday, March 1st.
-One research analyst has rated the stock with a sell rating, three have given a hold rating and five have assigned a buy rating to the company.
-According to MarketBeat.com, the company presently has a consensus rating of Hold and an average price target of $57.11.

-A number of large investors have recently bought and sold shares of EYE.
-Squarepoint Ops LLC bought a new position in shares of National Vision in the fourth quarter worth approximately $610,000.
-Legal & General Group Plc lifted its stake in shares of National Vision by 0.4% in the fourth quarter.
-Legal & General Group Plc now owns 75,032 shares of the company’s stock worth $3,601,000 after buying an additional 303 shares in the last quarter.
-California State Teachers Retirement System lifted its stake in shares of National Vision by 2.7% in the fourth quarter.
-California State Teachers Retirement System now owns 113,678 shares of the company’s stock worth $5,455,000 after buying an additional 3,013 shares in the last quarter.
-Comerica Bank lifted its stake in shares of National Vision by 1.6% in the fourth quarter.
-Comerica Bank now owns 204,751 shares of the company’s stock worth $8,163,000 after buying an additional 3,282 shares in the last quarter.
-Finally, Deutsche Bank AG lifted its stake in shares of National Vision by 31.7% in the fourth quarter.
-Deutsche Bank AG now owns 179,512 shares of the company’s stock worth $8,615,000 after buying an additional 43,234 shares in the last quarter.
+A number of institutional investors have recently modified their holdings of the business.
+Comerica Bank grew its position in National Vision by 1.6% during the 4th quarter.
+Comerica Bank now owns 204,751 shares of the company’s stock worth $8,163,000 after purchasing an additional 3,282 shares during the last quarter.
+Deutsche Bank AG grew its position in National Vision by 31.7% during the 4th quarter.
+Deutsche Bank AG now owns 179,512 shares of the company’s stock worth $8,615,000 after purchasing an additional 43,234 shares during the last quarter.
+California State Teachers Retirement System grew its position in National Vision by 2.7% during the 4th quarter.
+California State Teachers Retirement System now owns 113,678 shares of the company’s stock worth $5,455,000 after purchasing an additional 3,013 shares during the last quarter.
+Sei Investments Co. boosted its holdings in shares of National Vision by 8.4% in the fourth quarter.
+Sei Investments Co. now owns 186,783 shares of the company’s stock valued at $8,944,000 after acquiring an additional 14,400 shares in the last quarter.
+Finally, Legal & General Group Plc boosted its holdings in shares of National Vision by 0.4% in the fourth quarter.
+Legal & General Group Plc now owns 75,032 shares of the company’s stock valued at $3,601,000 after acquiring an additional 303 shares in the last quarter.

 About National Vision (Get Rating)